ansys/scade-design-rules/doc/source/rules/modelling/constant_if_then_else.rst

 .. start_description

-This rule checks if predefined Operators 'if..then..else' have constant boolean inputs on the left inputs
+This rule checks if predefined Operators 'if..then..else' have constant boolean inputs on the left inputs.

 .. end_description